KateCB-DevOps/Asus-X299-Hackintosh/README.md

 * [OpenCore Documentation](https://github.com/acidanthera/OpenCorePkg/tree/master/Docs)

 # Folders
 * ASUS BIOS Patch - Contains version of UEFITool to patch ASUS BIOS versions (3006, 3101) and BIOS 0603 for Cascade Lake-X Refresh Motherboards as the CFG lock option in the BIOS is broken.
-This patch disables the lock so we don't have to enable AppleCpuPMCfgLock and AppleXcpmCfgLock.
-Instructions to apply patch are below under (Patching ASUS BIOS)
+This patch disables the lock so we don't have to enable `AppleCpuPMCfgLock` and `AppleXcpmCfgLock`.
+Instructions to apply patch are in section (Patching ASUS BIOS)
-* Base-EFI - OpenCore EFI built on latest release 0.5.8 that should be valid for all ASUS X299 boards.
-The EFI folder has the OpenCanary GUI enabled.
+* Base-EFI - OpenCore EFI with the OpenCanary GUI built on latest release 0.5.8 that should be valid for all ASUS X299 boards.
 However, please use this EFI as a reference and refer to the Vanilla Desktop Guide for a proper guide.
 * EFI-Validated-Distributions - Validated EFIs from other users
 * Kexts - Optional kexts that are optional depending on your build.
 * SSDT - Optional SSDTs that are optional depending on your build.